nribera/ethical-computing-institute/course-assignments.md

     + If your framework does not have any particular insight for an issue, provide your own while matching the sentiments of your framework as best as you can.
 + The webpage is well-formatted, readable, and without merge conflicts in the GitHub repository (style points).
 (5 Points)

+## Website Post 3 (60 Points) <a name="website-post-3">
+### Purpose:
++ Identify issues in corporate ethical responsibility in tech.
++ Critique an unethical corporate action in tech.
++ Compare potential solutions to current corporate ethical issues in tech.
++ Create a new solution to unethical corporate behavior by applying your assigned ethical framework.

+### Instructions:
++ Use the fork of the course GitHub repository you set up in [Website Post 1](course-assignments#website-post-1) to commit your Git changes.
+  + Make a pull request to the original repository by the due date.
++ Write a summary of corproate ethical resonsibility issues in tech.
++ Write a critique of a specific unethical corporate action using your ethical framework as a guide.
++ Write a comparison between two proposed methods for solving unethical corporate behavior.
++ Write a proposed way to enforce/reinforce corporate social responsibility according to your ethical framework.

+### Due Date:
++ Your pull request to the original GitHub repository is due when class starts (15:30) on 02/07/2019.

+### Requirements:
++ Your summary (~500 Words) must include:
+  + A brief summary of *at least* three outstanding issues in corporate ethical responsibility in tech.
+(5 Points)
++ Your critique (~1,000 Words) must include:
+  + A summary of the specific unethical corporate action being analyzed.
+(5 Points)
+  + An identification of *why* that action is unethical as defined by your ethical framework.
+(10 Points)
+  + A conclusion of how the corporation may have acted ethically in the situation, accord to your framework.
+(5 Points)
++ Your comparison (~1,000 Words) must include:
+  + A summary for both proposed methods to solve unethical corporate behavior.
+(5 Points)
+  + A comparison between the two proposed methods.
+(10 Points)
+  + A conclusion stating which proposal is *more* favorable according to your ethical framework.
+(5 Points)
++ Your proposal (~700 Words) must include:
+  + A general overview of how your ethical framework would enforce or reinforce corporate social responsibility.
+(5 Points)
+  + A brief example of an instance where the proposed overview would correct unethical behavior.
+(5 Points)
++ The webpage is well-formatted, readable, and without merge conflicts in the GitHub repository (style points).
+(5 Points)